 2. The effect of this section can be changed by an agreement that complies with section 24EBA of the NTA (see subsections (1)(a)(iii) and (6) of that section).

-[Section 12C inserted by No. 9 of 1999 s.
+[Section 12C inserted: No. 9 of 1999 s.
 7.]

 12D.
-Effect of validation — inconsistent category B intermediate period acts (ss.
-22F & 22B(c) NTA)
+Effect of validation: inconsistent category B intermediate period acts (s.
+22F and 22B(c) NTA)

 (1) A category B intermediate period act that is wholly or partly inconsistent with the continued existence, enjoyment or exercise of the native title rights and interests concerned, extinguishes the native title to the extent of the inconsistency.